Author: Jaye Kelly-Johnston

 - Asynchronous platforms: Secure messaging, recorded modules, and digital CBT platforms that users engage with on their schedule.

-- Hybrid models: Combination of remote and occasional in-person visits, often used for medication-assisted treatment (MAT) or when laboratory testing is required.
+- Hybrid models include a combination of remote and occasional in-person visits.
+They are often used for medication-assisted treatment (MAT).
+This approach is also used when laboratory testing is required.

 Each modality has trade-offs.
 Video allows richer clinical assessment, while text/asynchronous options increase convenience and engagement potential between sessions.
 Programs that offer multimodal options tend to meet more varied needs.